WAHJADAI/TODO/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+## Available Scripts

+In the project directory, you can run:
+### npm run dev
+Runs the app in the development mode.
+Open http://localhost:5173 to view it in your browser.

+The page will reload when you make changes.
+You may also see any lint errors in the console.